mage561/scRNAmazed/README.md

 You can also use the following processes to remove cells or add metadata
 - remove_cells: removes the groups 'X' and 'Y' in the metadata of your choosing
 - add_metadata: pick a metadata and arrange its group togeter, then name your new metadata and new groups that will be a concatenation of you old metadata
+Please note that if you need to re-run the pipeline, using -resume allows you not to re-run the already computed processes

 ## Input Data:
 The inside of the data folder need to follow the arborescence below.